Maxtop-pro/cook-Swift-iOS/README.md

 ## Don't try to open the project yet.
 You need to install following CocoaPods Plugin first.

 ### Use CocoaPod Keys
 Another tool you might have to install is CocoaPod Keys.
 This CocoaPod plugin is used to securely store the secret keys and various other API keys within mac OS Keychain tool and separate it from the Source code and version control.
-You can read about it more in following [Cocoapods-keys GitHub](https://github.com/orta/cocoapods-keys) project page.
+You can read about it more in following

 #### Install it using following command.
 You may want to use `sudo` sometimes.
 ```ruby